applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 **Consequences**

-To support cross-account scenarios, would need to replace API Gateway HTTP API by API Gateway REST API, because HTTP API [doesn’t support](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-iam-cross-account/) resource policies at this time.
+To support cross-account scenarios, we would need to replace API Gateway HTTP API by API Gateway REST API, because HTTP API [doesn’t support](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-iam-cross-account/) resource policies at the time of this writing.

 API uses [role chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-role-chaining): 1/ assume Service Role 2/ assume application access role.
 Role chaining limits the role session to a maximum of one hour.
 In the worst case scenario, the API will need to call Temporary Security Credentials Provider (AWS STS) every hour for a specific application.